Costs & Aid

 Helpful Resources for the Financial Aid Process

 Our Apply for Aid page lists detailed instructions for all applicants as well as a full list of documents required to apply for financial aid.
-All documents will need to be uploaded to Barnard's online application portal.
-Barnard does not participate in The College Board's Institutional Documentation Service (IDOC).
+First year applicants will need to submit all required documents through The College Board's Institutional Documentation Service (IDOC).

 Visit the Financial Aid Frequently Asked Questions page for answers to common questions associated with the financial aid application process.